virtualidentityag/quality-gate/README.md

 Since you're running `eslint` natively, check out their documentation on how to run or extend it [here][link-eslint-disable].

-### Style
+### Stylelint
-Create an `.stylelintrc` file and extend the default recommended config like so:
+Create a `.stylelintrc` file and extend the default recommended config like so:
 ```js
 {
   "extends": "./node_modules/@biotope/quality-gate/config/.stylelintrc.js"